PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 # Analysing Relationships between Variables

 We start by a brief refresher to correlation and applying it.
-Then, we're going to take a deep dive into measures of association by doing the Datacamp course into hypothesis testing in R. There's no mock assessment since we'll need our time for the course.
-Still, we'll apply our new knowledge tomorrow in class!
+Then, we're going to take a deep dive into measures of association by doing the Datacamp course into hypothesis testing in R. There's are 2 Datalab Preparation sections this time to prepare us for applying our new knowledge tomorrow in class!

 Learning objectives:
 - Correlations;